BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Spyglass** `ACTIVE`

-Hera may ignore the [Stalk Unseen] special rule of enemy models, and may draw Line of Sight to them as normal.
+Héra may ignore the [Stalk Unseen] special rule of enemy models, and may therefore draw Line of Sight to them as normal.

 - **Daughter of Rohan** `PASSIVE`

-If Hera is in a 1-on-1 combat with no supporting models involved, she gains Attack 3 and may re-roll To Wound rolls of a natural 1.
+If Héra is involved in a Combat where there is only a single model on each side, and neither model is Supported, then Héra increases her Attacks characteristic to 3 and may re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>